Sublime (chocolate) Logo

 Sublime (chocolate) Logo 1997

-After the appearance of the chocolate brand Sublime in 1997, Nestle immediately reorganized its visual identity.
+Nestle immediately reorganized its visual identity after the chocolate brand Sublime appeared in 1997.
 She chose a white background with blue text.
 The letters in it are inflated, streamlined, and chopped.
 Each symbol has a thin stripe on the left side, which adds volume.
-Moreover, the signs of different heights: in the center, they are long, and along the edges – they are short.
-This structure makes the inscription convex as if it were a miniature piece of chocolate broken off from a large bar.
+Moreover, the signs of different heights: in the center, they are long, and along the edges, they are short.
+This structure makes the inscription convex, like a miniature piece of chocolate broken off from a large bar.

 2018 – today